+The Brightwheel app is another avenue for communication at the CDC.
+Families can communicate with CDC leadership staff via the app, including the Director, Assistant Director and Team Leaders.
 While we understand the desire of some families to have real-time communication and updates throughout the day, our center does not support continuous real-time updates on the app.
-Our philosophy regarding the app is CARE SHOULD ALWAYS TAKE PRIORITY.
-If teachers are continually entering real-time information into the app, this greatly interferes with the care they are providing to your children.
-For that reason, we ask that our teachers keep quick written documentation of feeding, diaper changing, sleeping, etc. on the classroom whiteboard.
-Then, when time allows during nap or other appropriate down-time, teachers can transfer that information to the app for families.
+Our philosophy regarding the app is that CARE OF CHILDREN will always be our PRIORITY.
+If teachers are continually entering real-time information into the app, it interferes with the care they are providing to your children.
+For that reason, our classroom teachers do not have access to the app.
+We ask that our teachers keep written documentation of feeding, diaper changing, sleeping, etc. on the classroom whiteboard for parents to check at pick up.
+Team Leads are able to carry out urgent communication during the day and send occasional pictures for families as well!